mojohaus/jaxb2-maven-plugin/src/site/markdown/index.md

 [JAXB implementation dependencies](./dependencies.html).

 > **Note**: This documentation is released with and valid for its corresponding
 > plugin version as indicated in the top right corner of each documentation page.
-> Specifically, this documentation is valid for the 2.x version of the plugin
+> Care is taken to make the plugin valid for all 2.x versions of the plugin, but
-> (not for the jaxb2-maven-plugin version 1.x).
+> the plugin configuration is *not backwards compatible with versions 1.x*.

 ### Upgrading from version 1.x